-In March 2007, the FDA granted marketing approval for our first product, Soliris.
-Soliris is the first therapy approved for paroxysmal nocturnal hemoglobinuria, or PNH, a rare, disabling and life-threatening blood disorder defined by chronic red blood cell destruction, or hemolysis.
-In the U.S., Soliris is indicated for the treatment of patients with PNH to reduce hemolysis.
+In March 2007, the FDA granted marketing approval for Soliris.
+Soliris is the first therapy approved for PNH.
+In the United States, Soliris is indicated for the treatment of patients with PNH to reduce hemolysis.
 We began commercial sale of Soliris in the United States during April 2007.
-During January 2007, we initiated sales through a named-patient program in Europe, which allows for the sale and distribution of Soliris prior to marketing approval for the treatment of an individual patient based upon physician request.